Category theory for scientists (Old version): Other notions in

 The $n$-simplices for various $n$'s are in no way all of the simplicial complexes.
 In general a simplicial complex is a union or ``gluing together" of simplices in a prescribed manner.
 For example, consider the simplicial complex $X$ with vertices $X_0=\{1,2,3,4\},$ edges $X_1=\{\{1,2\},\{2,3\},\{2,4\}\},$ and no higher simplices $X_2=X_3=\cdots=\emptyset$.
 We might draw $X$ as follows:

 \begin{exercise} Let $X$ be the following simplicial complex, so that $X_0=\{A,B,\ldots,M\}$.

 In this case $X_1$ consists of elements like $\{A,B\}$ and $\{D,K\}$ but not $\{D,J\}$.

-Write out $X_2$ and $X_3$ (hint: the drawing of $X$ indicates that $X_3$ should have one element. \end{exercise}
+Write out $X_2$ and $X_3$ (hint: the drawing of $X$ indicates that $X_3$ should have one element). \end{exercise}

 \begin{exercise} The 2-simplex $\Delta^2$ is drawn as a filled-in triangle with vertices $V=\{1,2,3\}$.
-There is a simplicial complex $X=\partial\Delta^2$ that would be drawn as an empty triangle with the same set of vertices.
-What is $X$?
-In other words what are $X_0, X_1, X_2, X_3,\ldots$? \end{exercise}
+There is a simplicial complex $X=\partial\Delta^2$ that would be drawn as an empty triangle with the same set of vertices. \sexc Draw $\Delta^2$ and $X$ side by side and make clear the difference. \next Write down the data for $X$ as a simplicial complex.
+In other words what are the sets $X_0, X_1, X_2, X_3,\ldots$? \endsexc \end{exercise}